nicfontaine/start/README.md

 - I just threw in [Font Awesome Icons](http://fontawesome.io/get-started/).
 Use whatever icons you prefer (you'll have to style them), or flip through there and grab whatever works.

 - Add or remove any search sites; just match up placeholder, url slug, and mini icon at the same index in the three array vars below.
-The little 'slide number dots' below will read the length of the array & increase or decrease accordingly.
+The little 'mini search icons' below will read the length of the array & increase or decrease accordingly.

 - Mini search icons are clickable, and touch swipe within the search box is enabled to change search sites.